-If you are tired of needing to smoke morning, noon and night just to feel normal, Live Chat with Recovery Connection staff now.
+If you are tired of needing to smoke morning, noon and night just to feel normal.
 Explore your options for living without marijuana dependence.

 How many times have you heard marijuana is the gateway drug for other addictions?
 You know that you started using marijuana innocently, experimenting with friends in middle school.
 It was fun, exciting and made you feel funny.
 Over time you start using before and after high school and once in a while during lunch.
 Suddenly you are an unmotivated adult having trouble keeping relationships other than with your dealer.

 Two main points you should know about marijuana abuse: